hitoshi-watase/sercrod/docs/reference/directives/lazy.md

   - A bare attribute (enabled), or
   - An expression that decides laziness, with a fallback to string-based `"false"` semantics.

-- `*lazy` does not create variables or change scope; it only influences how and when Nablla schedules host and child updates.
+- `*lazy` does not create variables or change scope; it only influences how and when Sercrod schedules host and child updates.
 - There are no forbidden directive combinations specific to `*lazy`.
 The only limitation is that it is only meaningful:

-  - On Nablla hosts (where it affects `update`), and
+  - On Sercrod hosts (where it affects `update`), and
   - On controls that use `*input` / `n-input` (where it affects `change` handling).